Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 1. The size of other content on the website.
 2. The size of the screen the website is being viewed on.

+## Em

+when we use em instead of pixel sites are more responsive.

+it is double the size of the text. ex 16px → 32px